 The direct sunlight flooding in your room will aid your search.

-You should also use a credit card because having something flat and stiff that can drag along the seams of the mattress will help you to find heir tiny hiding places.
+You should also use a credit card because having something flat and stiff that can drag along the mattress’s seams will help you find their tiny hiding places.

 You also need to check less obvious places where you have recently spent a lot of time to make sure that there is not a small colony that has become established outside the bedroom.

 These places include lounges, home offices, and even your car.

 You don’t know what is the best action until your bug-finding mission is complete.
 You can decide your plan of attack when you have all the information you need.

 Despite your best efforts, you are still only coming up with that one solitary bed bug; you don’t worry and take long breaths.